mjimenez98/nano-vm-port/README.md

 4. Back to your terminal, run `cd tasks/task_7`
 5. Compile task 7 on the target by running `bash task_6_runner.sh`

-You should now be able to see your onboard LED blinking
+You should now be able to see your onboard LED blinking.